Therapy for the overthinkers, comparison queens & self-doubt spiralers

 ³ Body Image & Perfectionism

 Obsessing over photos, your hair, your body, or comparing yourself to everyone else?
-We unpack it, name it, and actually deal with it so you can start feeling comfortable in your own skin again.
+We unpack it, understand where it comes from, and work toward feeling more comfortable in your own skin again.

 • A person walking through a grassy field with yellow and pink flowers, wearing white pants and brown socks with a smiling face design.